Mom, it’s time for the quiz. I know I have to talk about seeing Paul McCartney…

 I guess it helped, though, that there were signs for each section.

-Shana, without signs, there would be veritable chaos!
+Shana, without signs, there would be nothing but chaos!

 So I just looked for the sign that said “Section 137”.